Devlin Mallory

 office: JWB 125

-I'm a postdoc in the math department at the University of Utah, studying algebraic geometry and commutative algebra.
+I am currently a postdoc at the Basque Center For Applied Mathematics, in the Singularity Theory and Algebraic Geometry group.
+I study algebraic geometry and commutative algebra.
 Recently, I've been thinking about positivity properties of tangent bundles of Fano manifolds in relation to differential properties of their section rings, and connections to positive characteristic phenomena such as finite F-representation type.
 I'm also interested in applications of arc spaces to the study of singularities.

 You can find my CV here.